Trevor Rabin

-Rabin became a prolific film composer and has since scored over forty feature films, most notably his frequent collaborations with producer Jerry Bruckheimer.
+Rabin left Yes in 1995 after the Talk tour and changed career to become a prolific film composer.
+He has since scored over forty feature films, most notably his frequent collaborations with producer Jerry Bruckheimer.
 He has won numerous awards, including eleven BMI Awards.
-He took a short break from scoring to record his fifth solo album, Jacaranda (2012), and in 2016 to tour and record with Yes Featuring Jon Anderson, Trevor Rabin, Rick Wakeman.
+Rabin is also behind the theme song for the NBA on TNT and MLB on TBS.
+He released another solo album, the almost all-instrumental Jacaranda, in 2012, and reunited with a version of Yes to tour as Yes Featuring Jon Anderson, Trevor Rabin, Rick Wakeman during 2016.
 In 2017, Rabin was inducted into the Rock and Roll Hall of Fame as a member of Yes.
-Rabin is also behind the theme song for the NBA on TNT and MLB on TBS.
+His sixth and latest solo album Rio was released in 2023.